kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 kedro ipython
 ```

-The command launches an IPython shell with the extension already loaded and is equivalent to the command `ipython --ext kedro.ipython`.
+The command launches an IPython shell with the extension already loaded and is the same command as  `ipython --ext kedro.ipython`.
 You first saw this in action in the [spaceflights tutorial](../tutorial/set_up_data.md#test-that-kedro-can-load-the-data).

 Similarly, the following creates a custom Jupyter kernel that automatically loads the extension and launches JupyterLab with this kernel selected: